egg290153-source/SVD-Rank-K-Approximation-/README.md

 # SVD-Rank-K-Approximation-
-SVD Rank-K Approximation
+SVD Rank-K Approximation (C++)

-This project implements Singular Value Decomposition (SVD) and Rank-K Matrix Approximation in C++.
-It began as part of my Introduction to Linear Algebra lab, but grew into a deeper exploration of how linear-algebra proofs connect to computational techniques.
+This project implements Singular Value Decomposition and Rank-K Matrix Approximation fully in C++.
+I built it as part of my linear algebra coursework to bridge the gap between mathematical theory and practical numerical computation, with the long-term goal of extending it into parallel computing, GPU acceleration, and high-performance linear algebra.

-Purpose of the Project

-My goals with this project were:

-To translate the theoretical concepts of SVD into a full C++ implementation.

-To understand the differences between proof-based mathematics and computational linear algebra.

-To practice designing code that operates on matrices of any size, including loading/saving matrix data for image compression.

-To build a foundation I can later extend into parallel computing, GPU/CPU acceleration, and high-performance linear algebra.

-This makes the project a stepping stone toward more advanced techniques such as:

-Parallelized SVD and eigenvalue algorithms

-CUDA or OpenCL acceleration

-Multi-threaded numerical routines

-GPU-accelerated image compression

-HPC matrix operations using libraries like cuBLAS, cuSOLVER, Eigen, or OpenMP

-What This Project Does
+Features

-Loads a matrix (or image stored as a .txt file)
+Load matrices or images stored as .txt

-Computes its SVD components
+Compute SVD components (U, Σ, Vᵀ)

-Builds a rank-K approximation by selecting the top K singular values
+Build rank-K approximations using top singular values

-Saves the compressed matrix

-Allows experimentation with different ranks to compare quality vs. compression

-Although the project currently uses CPU-only C++ code, the structure is designed so it can be extended with parallel or GPU-accelerated versions of:

-Power Iteration

-Deflation

-Matrix multiplication

-Eigenvalue computations

-SVD refinement

-Why SVD?

-SVD is one of the most important algorithms in:

-Image compression

-Data reduction (PCA)

-Machine learning

-Signal processing

-Numerical stability analysis

-Implementing it manually builds strong intuition for:

-Linear algebra

-Matrix decompositions

-Iterative numerical methods

-Floating-point error behavior

-Algorithmic efficiency

-This makes it the perfect project for someone interested in mathematics, software engineering, and GPU/parallel computing.

-Future Plans

-As I learn more about GPU computing and high-performance C++/CUDA, I plan to add:

-Parallel matrix multiplication (OpenMP)

-CUDA kernels for power iteration

-GPU-accelerated eigenvalue solver

-Benchmarking CPU vs GPU performance

-Real image compression using PPM/PNG loaders
+Save compressed/approximated matrices

+Code designed to scale to matrices of any size

+Motivation

+I’m interested in GPU/CPU software, parallel algorithms, and HPC.
+Implementing SVD from scratch helps build intuition for numerical stability, iterative algorithms, and matrix decompositions—skills that carry into GPU computing (CUDA), OpenMP, cuBLAS/cuSOLVER, and scientific programming.

 How to Run

 Compile the C++ files

-Provide an input matrix file like catNew.txt
+Provide an input matrix (e.g., catNew.txt)

 Run the program to generate: